poppinss/prompts/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Why use this module?
-When using [enquirer](https://github.com/enquirer/enquirer), there is no simple way to test your code that makes use of prompts, since prompts needs manual intervention.
-This module ships with a parallel implementation that uses the Event emitter to write tests for prompts.
+When using [enquirer](https://github.com/enquirer/enquirer), there is no simple way to test your code that makes use of prompts as prompts needs manual intervention.
+This module ships with a parallel implementation that uses the Event emitter to interact with prompts programmatically.
 For example:

 You want to test a command that asks for the **username** and **password** and this is how you may go about writing it.